This tutorial shows different methods and tools to get the Night Light feature in Ubuntu and other Linux distributions.

-Night Shift is one of the most talked about feature in iOS 9.3.
-It is a display-based setting that cuts down on blue light exposure at night and provides a warm yellow light that’s easier on your eyes and your circadian rhythm.
+This is why almost all major operating systems like Linux, Windows, macOS, iOS, Android etc provide this nightlight or night sift feature.
+Basically, it is a display-based setting that cuts down on blue light exposure at night and provides a warm yellow light that’s easier on your eyes.

 Redshift is a simple app that provides the night light feature on Linux systems.

-Plus point of using Redshift is that you just need to install it.
+The plus point of using Redshift is that you just need to install it.
 No configuration is needed here.
-It automatically determines your location and sets up nightshift at sunset.
+It automatically determines your location and sets up night shift at sunset.

 The only negative point of Redshift is that you cannot configure it to set its saturation level.